topseed/topseed-helloworld/README.md

 # TopSeed

-TopSeed aims to be a showcase of best practices and approaches for developers and designers who want to build stunning mobile-first web apps with some of the best technologies available now.
+TopSeed aims to be a showcase of best practices and approaches for designers and front end developers who want to build stunning mobile-first web apps with some of the best technologies available now.
 Some may call it a stack.
 Some may call it an architecture.